-Lois and Hal try to get Dewey off his dependents to his stuffed animal Domingo by convincing his that it is too dirty.
+Lois and Hal try to end Dewey's dependence on his stuffed animal Domingo by convincing him that it is too dirty.
 Strangely attracted, Malcolm finds himself in emotional confusion about the new weird Krelboyne girl Cynthia.
 At the academy Commandant Spangler re-institutes old Hickory into the school's disciplinary system and Francis tries to convince his father Hal to lie for him to avoid punishment.

 A new family moves into the next house and the family tries to make friends with them.
-As it turns out, all but the two men despite each other, which leaves the two men living their new found friendship in secrecy.
+As it turns out, all but the two men despise each other, which leaves them living their new-found friendship in secrecy.
 Francis finds Commandant Spangler emotionally devastated, questioning his own accomplishments, comparing himself to a prominent visitor to the academy.

-Hal feels like his job is a piece of crap after going to Dewyes class for parent job day.
-SO he decides to take a "kidney failure" weeks off. well Francis is forced to work at the lucky aid over spring break.
+Hal feels like his job is a piece of crap after going to Dewey's class for parent job day.
+So he decides to take a "kidney failure" weeks off.
+While Francis is forced to work at the lucky aid over spring break.

 Lois' estranged parents, Ida and Victor, pay the family a visit.
 Right away, trouble starts brewing.
 Victor bonds with Reese, Ida gets Malcolm into a fight, and Dewey is haunted by childhood memories of his inattentive grandparents.
 To make matters worse, Grandpa Victor gives Reese a live grenade as a present, and worse comes to worse, the boob pulls the pin!
 Luckily the family survived the explosion, but their brand new, expensive refrigerator wasn't as lucky.